 What can give you awesome thrills that the whole family will love?
 Alpine coasters in the Smokies can!
-The Great Smoky Mountains have a nice selection of alpine coasters that you should definitely look into.
+The area has a great selection of Smoky Mountain alpine coasters that you should definitely look into on your vacation.

 Ober Gatlinburg’s Ski Mountain Coaster is next up on our list.
 Built in 2015, this alpine coaster in Gatlinburg is the perfect family ride because once you get to the top of the mountain you get to decide how fast you want to go.
 The first 1,000 feet of this ride is being taken to the top, so you will get to enjoy a beautiful view before the fun really begins.

 Ride down the mountain at a leisurely pace or reach speeds up to 25 miles per hour.
 You’ll ride through twists, zig zags, corkscrews and all manner of fun dips and drops one would expect from a roller coaster.
 The average cost per rider is $15, and after you have reached the end of the ride there is much more to do at Ober Gatlinburg!

 3. The Coaster at Goats on the Roof

 Want to try a roller coaster and feed goats all in one place?
 Definitely an odd question, but you can do just that at this alpine coaster in the Smokies.
 When you visit The Coaster at Goats on the Roof, you can do more than just thrill seek.
 Grab some ice cream or fudge after your ride and try your hand at gem mining if you want to.
 You can also feed goats here too!

 It’ll cost $15 to ride this alpine coaster, and the scenery and being able to control your own speed will definitely be worth it.
 This track was also built in 2015.
 There’s about 4,375 feet of track for you to enjoy, so buckle up and prepare to fly through the trees of Pigeon Forge.
 And remember, these Smoky Mountain alpine coasters can be enjoyed nearly year round!